Trinanjan90/Test-and-deployment-automation-strategies-in-GHCP/Exercise6.md

    - Click **Run**.
 The configuration should now appear in Tools.
      ![Run Config](image-6.png)

+     b.
+If Chrome is not present in the system,
+         You can install the same from the Internet.

 3. **Create Automation Script from Scratch:**
    - Type the prompt: